 - We distributed over 2.57 million pounds of food and spent $750,000 on purchased food.

-- 15,000 individuals in need of food and services counted on the WSFB at some time during the year.
-We saw a 30% increase in visits to the food bank from the impacts of COVID.
+- 18,000 individuals in need of food and services counted on the WSFB at some time during the year.

-- We delivered food weekly to the homes of more than 500 elderly and disabled individuals not able to make it to the food bank through our Mobile Food Bank Services.
-This was more than double the previous year.
+- We delivered food weekly to the homes of more than 500 households not able to make it to the food bank.

 - Our Pet Pantry distributed 22,000 pounds of pet food and accessories to clients to take care of their furry friends.

 - Our Helpline Services provided $1,012,610 in rent, utility, move-in and homeless prevention assistance.

-- Our Backpack Program provided 13,048 packs of kid-friendly meals weekly to more than 450 children at risk of hunger over the weekend at 13 local schools.
+- Our Backpack Program provided kid-friendly meals weekly to more than 450 children at risk of hunger over the weekend at local schools.